aydindemircioglu/RcppShark/cran-comments.md

 ## Resubmission

 This is a resubmission.
 In this version I have:

 * Replace all "unsigned long long" with size_t to avoid "warning: 'long long' is a C++11 extension [-Wc++11-long-long]".
 Note that this code is part of the underlying Shark library, and actually should be handled by the Shark community.

+* Remove dummy test and add a very basic check for budget size of BSGD (Note that BSGD is only an example on how to use the package)

 ## Test environments